aai-institute/pyDVL/docs/40-influence.rst

    ...    inversion_method="cg"
    ... )

-The result is an object of type :class:`~pydvl.influence.framework.iHVPResult`, which holds the calculated influence factors (`influence_factors.x`) and a dictionary with the info on the inversion process (`influence_factors.info`).
+The result is an object of type :class:`~pydvl.influence.framework.IhvpResult`, which holds the calculated influence factors (`influence_factors.x`) and a dictionary with the info on the inversion process (`influence_factors.info`).